ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Vigilantism is defined as entering a hostile situation to help or save someone in trouble, while not being lawfully permitted to do so.

-- Do not get involved in any scripted robbery(Bank, Store, Dock, Doctor, Fort, ect) if you are not a part of the active law or criminal group involved from the start.
+- Do not get involved in any scripted robbery(Bank, Store, Dock, Doctor, Fort, ect) if you are not a part of the active law or criminal group involved.

 - Helping someone in the wild is doable, but comes with risk.